 Rule 58.
-(1) Specific requirements for programs for students with autism spectrum disorder shall be provided using either of the following alternatives:
+Specific requirements for programs for students with autism spectrum disorder shall be provided using either of the following alternatives:

-(a) Programs that consist of 1 classroom program for students with autism spectrum disorder shall not have more than 5 students and shall be served by a teacher of students with autism spectrum disorder.
+- (a) Programs that consist of 1 classroom program for students with autism spectrum disorder shall not have more than 5 students and shall be served by a teacher of students with autism spectrum disorder.
 However, programs that consist of more than 1 classroom may have more than 5 students in a classroom, if the average student-to-teacher-and-aide ratio does not exceed 5 students to 1 teacher and 1 aide.
-A classroom with 3 or more students shall have 1 aide.

-(b) A special education program described in the intermediate school district plan set forth in R 340.1832(d) and approved by the state board of education that assures the provision of educational programming for students with autism spectrum disorder.
+A classroom with 3 or more students shall have 1 aide. - (b) A special education program described in an approved intermediate school district plan under R 340.1832(d) that assures the provision of educational programming for students with autism spectrum disorder.